 Chief executive Raewyn Fox says it is often a one-off crisis, such as redundancy or a marriage separation, that will lead to someone being recorded as having negative credit.

 Ms Fox says this means under the current system, they are discriminated against in getting good credit for quite some time.

-Next story in National: Warehouse recalls bikes over possible brake fault
+Next story in New Zealand: Warehouse recalls bikes over possible brake fault

 Copyright © 2011, Radio New Zealand